ooni/spec/nettests/ts-023-tor.md

 target (e.g. `obfs4`).

 - `source` (`string`; optional): string indicating where this bridge came from (e.g. `"bridgedb"`).
-When present and not empty, the nettest implementation MUST follow the scrubbing procedure described in the privacy consideration section.
+When present and not empty, we say that a specific bridge is _private_.
+For such bridges, the nettest implementation MUST follow the scrubbing procedure described in the privacy consideration section.